-The hitch of any job, whether it pays you $100,000 to work from home, or barely enough to afford housing, is that some degree of effort (that is, working) is required to get paid.
-There are only so many hours in a day, however.
-So, if you have a bit more time and extra resources, you might find it worthwhile to set up on the side, so extra income can roll in in while you're at work.
+The hitch of any job, whether it pays you $100,000 to work from home, or barely enough to afford rent, is that some degree of effort (that is, working) is required to get paid.
+However, there are only so many hours in a day.
+So, if you have a bit more time and extra resources, you might find it worthwhile to set up on the side, so extra income can roll in while you're at work.

 What Is Passive Income?

 Before you get excited at the prospect of making money off of dreams and air, remember that nothing comes free.
-Passive income doesn't mean doing nothing it all; it's more about receiving dividends from your work even after the initial labor intensive period of setting it up.
+Passive income doesn't mean doing nothing at all; it's more about receiving dividends from your work even after the initial labour-intensive period of setting it up.

-"My favorite description of passive income is 'mailbox money,'" Osborn explains.
-"What that means is you open your mailbox and you have checks in it, and they show up every month or every quarter.
+"My favourite description of passive income is 'mailbox money,'" Osborn explains.
+"What that means is you open your mailbox and you have cheques in it, and they show up every month or every quarter.
 It's money that comes in based on efforts you've made in your past, so you don't have to continue to work hard to receive those checks."

 Common forms of passive income include having equity, buying real estate (and, in some cases) renting it out, and selling your skills or knowledge.
 The latter may sound highly ambiguous, but it is a common way that artists earn extra cash.
 For example, instead of constantly taking knitwear orders, Etsy seller Brandi Harper sells the patterns to some of her most popular pieces online.
 Similarly, instead of constantly redoing popular paintings, Cat Coquillette, an illustrator and designer, explains that she earns monthly royalties from selling prints of her work through third-party vendors that handle "the production and manufacturing, sales, shipping, [and] returns."

 Ideally, when you establish a reliable fount of passive income, your workload will diminish over time.
 However, in order to keep it going, some upkeep may be required periodically.